ezeoleaf/awesome-golang-repositories/README.md

 [update-golang](https://github.com/udhos/update-golang): update-golang is a script to easily fetch and install new Golang releases with minimum system intrusion
 [trivy](https://github.com/aquasecurity/trivy): Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues
 [barcode](https://github.com/boombuler/barcode): a barcode creation lib for golang
 [scipipe](https://github.com/scipipe/scipipe): Robust, flexible and resource-efficient pipelines using Go and the commandline
+[cointop](https://github.com/cointop-sh/cointop): A fast and lightweight interactive terminal based UI application for tracking cryptocurrencies 🚀